Book Series Overviews

 Travis-Style Guitar From Scratch shows you a fingerstyle technique where you play a melody line over an independent, alternating bassline.
 As I say above, I’ve devoted the second half of Fingerstyle Guitar From Scratch to teaching the simpler form of Travis-Picking, vocal accompaniment, but this is chord-melody playing, where you learn to incorporate the melody into the chord progression to create instrumental versions of songs.
 Think Merle Travis, Chet Atkins, Leo Kottke, John Fahey and Mississippi John Hurt, to name a few of the many practitioners.
 Experienced players may find some challenges toward the end.

-The first three books are designed for players of the soprano, concert and tenor ukulele.
+The first four books are designed for players of the soprano, concert and tenor ukulele.
 Ukulele From Scratch is intended for players who have been through all the ukulele songbooks and now want to progress to the level of understanding the bigger picture of Musicality on the instrument.
 Learn the language of the instrument and the whys and the wherefores.
-Ukulele Blues takes you from strumming chords according to the Twelve Bar Blues progression, through the Blues Shuffle and Boogie-woogie, into the realm of improvising blues lead around the neck with the Pentatonic Scale.
+Ukulele Chord Melody: Plain and Fancy teaches you how to add the melody of a tune to the underlying chord structure in order to play instrumental versions of 17 well known pieces, arranged at two levels of complexity.
+Ukulele Blues takes you from strumming chords according to the Twelve Bar Blues progression, through the Blues Shuffle and Boogie-Woogie, into the realm of improvising blues lead around the neck with the Pentatonic Scale.
 Ukulele Christmas Carols is just that, with vocal and instrumental arrangements of traditional carols presented in different keys at different levels of complexity.

 The baritone ukulele is a larger instrument, tuned more like a guitar, that certainly stands on its own, but can also set the stage for taking guitar lessons.
 This was my own experience.
 Baritone Ukulele From Scratch and Baritone Ukulele Christmas Carols are the baritone counterparts to the regular ukulele books described above.